 Do not feel constrained to a typical discussion.
 Be creative.
 Think of ways that your classmates and instructor can explore the material in fun and interesting ways.
 Don't forget: everyone has read the readings.

-When you lead a discussion, you should hand in a list of references that you used--this list must have at least one reference per leader beyond the assigned reading--and a one-two page list of major points you plan to discuss during class.
+When you lead a discussion, you should hand in a list of references that you used--this list must have at least one academic reference per leader beyond the assigned reading--and a one-two page list of major points you plan to discuss during class.

 Debates will follow the following strictly timed structure: